tomatohammado/ga-wdi-project-2/planning/proposal.md

 So, I am interested in building an app to list out Miniatures, and when a User logs in, they can see their own collection and make notes on individual miniatures they own.

-### ERD
+## ERD
 ![ERD](./Project-2-ERD.png)

 There isn't a direct relationship between the Miniature model and the Collection-Item.
-I am using the _id of the Miniature model as a reference stored in Collection-Item, so that I'm not duplicating the data in Miniature unnecessarily, but it would be acurate to say that one Miniature belongs to zero to many Collection-Items
+I am using the _id of the Miniature model as a reference stored in Collection-Item, so that I'm not duplicating the data in Miniature unnecessarily, but it would be acurate to say that one Miniature belongs to zero to many Collection-Items.

-### CRUD functionality
+## CRUD functionality

 - [ ] READ Miniatures